The Buddha’s Four Noble Truths

 1. There is dukkha (suffering)

-The Pali word dukkha is quite difficult to define: traditionally translated as suffering, some translations render it as ‘dissatisfaction’ or ‘unease’.
+The Pali word dukkha is quite difficult to define: traditionally translated as suffering, some render it as ‘dissatisfaction’ or ‘unease’.

 Essentially, dukkha captures all of life’s disappointment, stress, discomfort, pain, unfulfilled hopes, and unhappiness — from small everyday anxieties to significant loss.